 bDMARDs and other specialised medicines have made a significant improvement in the management of chronic diseases like inflammatory arthritis, inflammatory bowel disease and dermatological conditions.
 These medicines are part of the fastest‐growing sector of the pharmaceutical market yet are complex for consumers, specialists and pharmacists to navigate.

-With funding from the Australian Government Department of Health, NPS MedicineWise and a range of organisations representing specialists, pharmacists, consumers and research experts have formed a consortium (the Targeted Therapies Alliance), to provide stewardship and direction by developing access to up-to-date and evidence-based information about the safe and wise use of bDMARDs and other specialised medicines to ensure the best possible health and economic outcomes.
+With funding from the Australian Government Department of Health, NPS MedicineWise and a range of organisations representing specialists, pharmacists, consumers and research experts have formed the Targeted Therapies Alliance.
+The aim of the Alliance is to provide stewardship and direction about the safe and wise use of bDMARDs and other specialised medicines to ensure the best possible health and economic outcomes.